 Architects have the longest training of any construction professional, because to qualify, aside from a high standard of creative design, they also have to be proficient in construction techniques and detailing, structural design, project management, cost control, planning law, contract law and many other practical issues connected with building design and construction.
-The stages of work provided in their simplest form are: Feasibility and Survey, Sketch Design and Planning Application, Building.
+The stages of work provided www.asba-architects.com in their simplest form are: Feasibility and Survey, Sketch Design and Planning Application, Building.
+Regulations Application, Preparation of Tenders and Contract Management.
+The latter, although always available, is often not required for small scale alterations to a house.